TommyMart/QuizNight_Terminal_App/readme.md

 #### Pep 8

 In some instances the Pep 8 guidelines were overridden based common sense and readability.
 This occured mainly during the table rows and columns, where the recommedned line length was exceeded.
 I thought it was important that each column and row stayed as one line of code to avoid messy and confusing code.

+#### No Global Variables

+I chose to assignment variables locally and either return them, or pass them as arguments between functions.
+This was mainly used for the username, which was created during the sign in stage and passed through the quiz functions so that it could be written to the total points csv file and then be accessed for the high scores board.
+I wasn't sure if this was standard Python 3 practice and google gave me mixed responses, therefore it was decided to stay with the original method.

 ---